top of page

 Bin the "One Size Fits All" Playbook

-Because not all customers are built equally
+Because not all customers are created equal.

-Segment your customers:
+Segment your customers by:

-• By use case
+• Use case

-• By experience level
+• Experience level

 Set Expectations Like a Pro